epiben/humapr/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was one NOTE (only in win-builder):
+There was one NOTE (win-builder only):
 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Benjamin Skov Kaas-Hansen <benskov@gmail.com>'